Religion in Korea

 Throughout the ages, there have been various popular religious traditions practiced on the Korean peninsula.
 The oldest indigenous religion of Korea is the Korean folk religion, Korean shamanism, which has been passed down from prehistory to the present.
 Buddhism was introduced to Korea from China during the Three Kingdoms era in the fourth century, and the religion became an important part of the culture until the Joseon Dynasty when Confucianism was established as the state philosophy.
 During the Late Joseon Dynasty, in the 19th century, Christianity began to take root in Korea.
 While both Christianity and Buddhism would play important roles in the resistance to the Japanese occupation of Korea in the first half of the 20th century, only about 4% of Koreans were members of a religious organization in 1940.

 Since the division of Korea into two sovereign states in 1945—North Korea and South Korea—religious life in the two countries has diverged, shaped by different political structures.
-Religion in South Korea has been characterized by a rise of Christianity and a revival of Buddhism, though the majority of South Koreans have no religious affiliation or follow folk religions.
+Religion in South Korea has been characterized by a rise of Christianity and a revival of Buddhism, though the majority of South Koreans either have no religious affiliation or follow folk religions.
 Religion in North Korea is characterized by state atheism in which freedom of religion is nonexistent.
 Juche ideology, which promotes the North Korean cult of personality, is regarded by experts as a kind of national religion.